30 Other Ways to Say “If Time Permits”

 I hope this email finds you well.
 I’m writing to confirm our quarterly review meeting scheduled for next Friday at 2 PM.
 We’ll cover the main agenda items as planned, and should our schedule allow it, I’d like to discuss some emerging market trends that could impact our Q4 strategy.

-See also 30 Other Ways to Say "We’ve Got You Covered"
+See also 30 Other Ways to Say "I Will Be In Touch"

 Best regards, Sarah